Software Tools for Data Analysis

 Q3

 So much!
-Markdown is used by Bitbucket, GitHub, OpenStreetMap, Reddit, Stack Exchange, Drupal, ChatGPT, Discord, MS Teams and many more!
+Used by Bitbucket, GitHub, OpenStreetMap, Reddit, Stack Exchange, Drupal, ChatGPT, Discord, MS Teams and many more!

 • HTML